20 Washington Road - Economics Building and International Building

 The 20 Washington Road renovation project will repurpose the former Frick Chemistry Laboratory and bring together academic and administrative areas that are now dispersed across the University campus.

-The design of the post-renovated 20 Washington is intended to meet LEED GOLD level
+The post-renovated 20 Washington project is targeting LEED GOLD level certification

 - Adaptive use of historically significant structure